signl4/docs/integrations/twilio-segment/segment.md

 # SIGNL4 Integration with Twilio Segment

+When critical events happen, SIGNL4 is the fastest way to alert your staff, engineers, or other teams on call and "in the field".
+SIGNL4 provides reliable notifications via mobile app push, text and voice calls with tracking, escalations and duty scheduling.

+[Segment](https://segment.com/) is a leading customer data platform offering software and APIs to collect, clean, and control customer data.
+Segment collects user events from your web & mobile apps and provides a complete data toolkit to different teams (e.g. customer services, sales, marketing, product or engineering) in your company.

+Pairing Segment with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.
+The integration allows you to know when a critical issue has occurred.

 The integration of Twilio Segment and SIGNL4 is done either using a Webhook destination or using a dedicated destination function.
 In our example we send an customer information from a Python script and then send an alert to our SIGNL4 team.

 ![segment-connections](segment-connections.png)